Chairman Steps Down As NPR Grapples With Harassment Crisis

 "I am deeply committed to doing everything I can to help strengthen and improve our culture," Mayor wrote.
 She said she embraced the goals for reform articulated by a lawyer who wrote her on behalf of a large group of female employees.

-Barrie Hardymon, a senior editor at NPR's Weekend Edition, says that a growing cadre of corporate managers seem increasingly distant by the network's workforce.
+Barrie Hardymon, a senior editor at NPR's Weekend Edition, says that a growing cadre of corporate managers are viewed as increasingly distant by the network's workforce.

 "The communication problems exist at every institution," Hardymon said.
 "They feel particularly personal here, because this is a really, really close work environment and people care about the mission here."